byu-cpe/ecen526_website/_assignments/course_project.md

 You will submit two progress reports.
 This is to ensure that you are working on the project throughout the semester.
 The progress report should include a description of what you have done so far and what you still need to do.
 It only needs to be a few paragraphs long.
 There is no specific format for the progress reports.

 ## Written Report
-Your report must be **three pages** long, and you must use [this template]({% link assets/course_project_template.tex %}) for your report.
+Your report must be **three pages** long, and you must use [this template]({% link assets/course_project_template.tex %}){:target="_blank"} for your report.
 Your report should not include any code.
 You must submit your code or make it available on a web page (e.g., GitHub) and provide the pointer to that page in your report.

 The report should have the following sections: